edvanburen/cellSTAAR/README.md

 cellSTAAR is summarized in the figure below: ![](/inst/image/cellSTAAR_overview.jpg) The key features of cellSTAAR are (1) the ability to integrate single-cell-sequencing-based functional annotations (calculated using the <code>create_ct_annotations</code>function and variant sets (constructed using the <code>create_cellSTAAR_mapping_file</code>function) and (2) the use of the omnibus linking approach to reflect uncertainty inherent in the linking of regulatory elements to genes.

-# Computational Guidelines
-We have several recommendations related to computational resources in using cellSTAAR for association analyses:

--   The <code>run_cellSTAAR</code> function supports parallelization, and allows users to specify the number of computing cores to use for larger variant sets (with 500 or more variants, via the <code>ncores_large</code>) separately from the overall number of computing cores to use (via <code>ncores_small</code> parameter).
-This is especially useful because, as with many computations using <code>R</code>, memory requirements do not scale linearly as the number of variants (or the number of individuals) increase.
-Total memory available can quickly become exhausted when using multiple cores to test large variant sets.
-When we used parallelized analyses in our UK Biobank analyses, we set <code>ncores_small</code> to be 6 and <code>ncores_large</code> to be 2 after requesting a session which had a maximum of 8 computing cores and 64 GB of memory available.
--   If users would like to analyze multiple cell types using the <code>run_cellSTAAR</code> function, it is optimal to run all cell types at once.
-This is because much of the computation time involves accessing the .gds file to recover genotype and annotation information, and the <code>run_cellSTAAR</code> function is designed such that these operations are shared over multiple cell types.
-In our analyses, we jointly analyzed all 19 cell types to minimize the overall computational burden.
--   If it is infeasible or undesireable for a user to parallelize code, either because of computational availability or system priority (such as on a shared computing cluster), the <code>run_cellSTAAR</code> function automatically supports splitting chromosomes into multiple jobs via the <code>chr.id</code> parameter, which can be set to split the genes of each chromosome into a number of jobs given by the <code>n_splits</code> parameter.
--   If a user is frequently running out of memory, running cell types individually in the <code>run_cellSTAAR</code> function will reduce memory, at the expense of an overall increase in computation time.

 ## Usage

 # Create Cell-Type Variant Mapping Files